wizadr/DiminutiveCoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `diminutivevaultcoin-qt.pro` file.
+Alternatively, install Qt Creator and open the `diminutivecoin-qt.pro` file.

-An executable named `diminutivevaultcoin-qt` will be built.
+An executable named `diminutivecoin-qt` will be built.

 Debian Stretch